-The easiest way to keep your disks and file servers clean of Mac "dust".
+The most powerful way to keep your disks clean of Mac metadata.

 If you used the earlier Preference Panel based version of BlueHarvest you do not need to uninstall the old version before install the new one.